Royal Gait: 1991/1992 National Hunt season

 Before the start of the 1990 Flat season, Royal Gait was bought by Sheikh Mohammed and was sent to be trained by Henry Cecil at Newmarket.
-Due to training problem, the gelding missed the whole of the 1990 and 1991 flat seasons with a leg injury.
+Because of training problems, the gelding missed the whole of the 1990 and 1991 flat seasons with a leg injury.
 As a seven-year-old, he was transferred to the stable of James Fanshawe to be prepared for National Hunt racing.

 After almost three and a half years off the course, Royal Gait returned in a novice hurdle race at Kempton Park on 26 December 1991.
 He was three years older than any of his opponents and started at odds of 12/1 in a field of thirteen.
 Ridden by Graham McCourt, he hung badly to the left in the closing stages but finished second to the favourite, Travado, who went on to win several major races including the Arkle Challenge Trophy in 1993.
 The unplaced horses included the subsequent Fighting Fifth Hurdle winner Halkopous.
 Four weeks later, Royal Gait started the 2/9 favourite for a novice hurdle at Nottingham Racecourse and recorded his first win over obstacles, taking the lead approaching the last hurdle and accelerating clear to win by fifteen lengths from K-Brigade.
 At the same course on 15 February, Royal Gait was matched against more experienced hurdlers in a handicap race over two miles.
 Carrying a relatively light weight of 149 pounds, he started the 10/11 favourite and won "comfortably" by three and a half lengths from Cheerful Times.